 The University of Miami School of Architecture has supported the Friends of The Underline initiative with student and faculty resources.
-A Spring 2014 studio class of ten students created concept design of the trail, park space, and intersection interventions.
-A Spring 2015 study is being conducted with concept ideas for transit oriented development at the University of Miami and Brickell Metrorail stations.
+Led by Professor Rocco Ceo, a Spring 2014 studio class of ten students created concept design of the trail, park space, and intersection interventions.
+A Spring 2015 study was conducted with concept ideas for transit oriented development at the University of Miami and Brickell Metrorail stations.

 Friends of The Underline is a 501C3 non-profit organization advocating to transform the underutilized land below Miami’s Metrorail into a 10-mile linear park, urban trail and canvas for artistic expression to create a safer, more connected, mobile, and engaged community.

-We have partnered with the Miami-Dade County Parks, Recreation and Open Spaces and Transit departments.
-Our committee includes architects, designers, urban planners, biking advocates, marketing experts, legal and accounting professionals, real estate developers, and more.
+We have partnered with the Miami-Dade County Parks, Recreation and Open Spaces and Transportation departments.
+Our board of directors and sub-committee members nclude architects, designers, urban planners, biking advocates, marketing experts, philanthropists, legal and accounting professionals, business leaders, real estate developers, and more.

 Be a Friend

 Join now to be a Friend of The Underline to get updates on events and other important news.

 Friends of The Underline founder, Meg Daly, broke both of her arms in 2013.
 Since she couldn't drive and had to go to physical therapy, she took Metrorail near her home and walked underneath the train tracks to her final destination.
 In the shade of the tracks, she wasn't that hot, even though it was July.
 She also noticed how wide the corridor is and that she was the only person using it.
 At that moment, she thought this land could be a linear park space and enhanced urban trail.